Action Type: Webhooks

 Example Using Webhooks to Trigger a Shell Script

 Alerts are actionable and one way to service them is by triggering a script on a particular host.
-For example, while exploring your logs and metrics using LogScale you might notice that occasionally a message arrives informing you that a system's root partition is filling up.
-You decide to make this into an alert and notify everyone through Slack so that someone can ssh into that system and run
+For example, while exploring logs and metrics using LogScale, occasionally a message arrives informing that a system's root partition is filling up.
+You can decide to make this into an alert and notify everyone through Slack so that someone can ssh into that system and run:

 sudo apt-get -y autoremove

-But then you realize that the cleanup required could be automated, you could write a script that fixes this issue without human intervention.
+As the cleanup required could be automated, you could write a script that fixes this issue without human intervention.
+In order to do so, LogScale needs to execute a shell script or other executable that resides on some other host: webhooks can help in this.

 These simple web services listen for requests and execute scripts on the target system.
-In this way you can use LogScale to automate and resolve all sorts of issues without anyone needing a human involved in the process.
-And don't forget to write more log messages from these scripts and feed those back into LogScale as well, so you can be sure everything is working as intended.
+In this way LogScale can be used to automate and resolve all sorts of issues without anyone needing a human involved in the process.
+More log messages can be written from these scripts and feed those back into LogScale as well, so to ensure everything is working as intended.

 Here is an outline of the steps required to enable this process.
-We assume for the sake of simplicity that you have the following:
+The following prerequirements are needed:

-A separate host system, let's call it the "target", where you'd like to run a script when alerted.
+• A separate host system, let's call it the "target", where to run a script when alerted.

-A script, or other executable you'd like to trigger on that host system
+• A script, or other executable to trigger on that host system

 Setup on Target System